 - What do you wish you'd known before becoming

-I have gained great relationships with the school staff
+Chair?
+I have gained great relationships with the school

-and some of the governors, plus a good insight into the running of
+staff and some of the governors, plus a good insight into the

-the school.
-I think I've also regained confidence in skills that I
+running of the school.
+I think I've also regained confidence in

-had prior to having my daughter.
-Having given up a successful
+skills that I had prior to having my daughter.
+Having given up a

-project-management career, it has been great to use these skills
+successful project-management career, it has been great to use

-able to communicate on all levels, being organised and planning
+Chair?
+Being able to communicate on all levels, being

 Challenges in the role